ankouros/pTerminal/README.md

 ```

 On Linux the app also creates a system tray icon next to the clock; use it to show/hide the window or exit with confirmation.
+- Closing the main window merely hides it to the tray so the icon and its menu stay available for reopening or exiting.

 Run `./bin/pterminal --version` (or `pterminal --version`) to see the embedded version, git commit, and build timestamp before launching the UI.